gaboesquivel/gaboesquivel/content/experience/raremint.md

   auctions, and WalletConnect.
 achievements:
   - 'Built an NFT indexer with Moralis streams, Node.js, and PostgreSQL.'
-  - 'Improved marketplace responsiveness with Remix, Tailwind CSS, and GraphQL.'
+  - 'Refactored the marketplace with Next.js SSR, Tailwind CSS, and GraphQL.'
   - Integrated WalletConnect for connections and transactions.
   - Supported the first Pokémon card auctions on Polygon.
 techStack: